Fortex365/DiscordBot/barmaid/README.md

 Are you looking into discord bot with any soul for your discord server? :ghost:

 Barmaid has one!
 Barmaid Bot will roleplay her role on your server.
 Kind of.
+Also if you hate how command invocation messages and some responses are left in the text channel, don't worry -- Barmaid has got you covered.

 [:envelope: Invitation](https://discord.com/oauth2/authorize?client_id=821538075078557707&permissions=8&scope=bot%20applications.commands)